Susan La Flesche Picotte: Medical school

 At the WMCP, La Flesche studied chemistry, anatomy, physiology, histology, pharmaceutical science, obstetrics, and general medicine, and, like her peers, did clinical work at facilities in Philadelphia alongside students from other colleges, both male and female.
-While attending medical school, La Flesche changed her appearance.
-She began to dress like her white classmates and wore her hair in a bun on the top of her head as they did.
+While attending medical school, La Flesche began to dress like her white classmates and wore her hair in a bun as they did.

-After La Flesche's second year in medical school, she had to return home to help her family, many of whom had fallen ill due to a measles outbreak.
-It could be a serious disease for both adults and children.
+After La Flesche's second year in medical school, she returned home to help her family, many of whom had fallen ill due to a measles outbreak.
 During the rest of her schooling, she would write letters back home giving medical advice.

-She was valedictorian and graduated at the top of her class on March 14, 1889, after a rigorous three-year course of study.
+On March 14, 1889, La Flesche graduated from medical as valedictorian of her class after three years of study.

 In June 1889, La Flesche applied for the position of government physician at the Omaha Agency Indian School; she was offered the position less than two months later.
-After her graduation, she went on a speaking tour at the request of the Connecticut Indian Association, assuring white audiences that Indians could benefit from white civilization.
+After her graduation, she went on a speaking tour at the request of the Connecticut Indian Association, assuring white audiences that Native Americans could benefit from white civilization.
 She maintained her ties with the Association after medical school.
 They appointed her as a medical missionary to the Omaha after graduation, and the Association funded purchase of medical instruments and books for her during her early years of practicing medicine in Nebraska.